Alex has spent a lifetime in the sewing industry

 Clark & Co became the unrivalled sewing thread for machines and smoke from the great factory darkened the Paisley sky.
 It was called Anchor Mills.

-Silk threads were around years before Clark and Coats so look carefully in your sewing box, you may have an ancient reel of thread in there.
+Silk threads were around years before Clark and Coats so look carefully in your sewing box, you may have an ancient reel or skein of thread in there.

 1855 Clark's ONT Our New Thread

 By the 1890's the two Paisley thread companies joined and become one company, Coats & Clark became the Spool Cotton Company though both industries kept their separate identities when selling threads (to corner the expanding markets of the world).
 They traded as separately as Clark Thread Company J & P Coats.

 By the outbreak of The First World War Coats had become one of the largest industrial companies in the entire world and all because of Napoleon!